 "Walk with me, General."
 The Crow stood when he noticed Roy had stopped eating.

 The cold muzzle of a gun was placed between his shoulder blades.
 Sighing loudly, Roy heaved himself up from the chair, moving his previously broken leg with some difficulty.
 Using the chair for support, he managed to straighten but looked up to find himself face-to-face with the Crow.
 They were inches away from each other.

 The Crow stared at Roy through dark eyelashes and his gaze dropped to his chest.
 His lips suddenly broke into a small grin.
 "Ah, may I?"
-And without waiting for an answer, touched the smallest of the three medals hanging on Roy's left breast.
+Without waiting for an answer, touched the smallest of the three medals hanging on Roy's left breast.
 "The Eagle's Heart, I believe?
 For your outstanding performance in the Ishval Conflict perhaps?
 I believe it's the second highest below the Dragon's Ribbon."
 He smoothed the ribbon of the medal, fingering the ribbed cloth.
 His eyes swept over the three lines of service ribbons that were pinned proudly above the medals.
 "It's been years since I've seen these ribbons.
 I did not carry as many as you, General, but still, they bring back such…sentimental memories."
 He paused and turned away from Roy, clasping his hands behind his back.
 "And what did you do to be awarded these decorations, son?" he asked over his shoulder.